Réginald Garrigou-Lagrange: Thought

 He is best known for his spiritual theology.
 His magnum opus in the field is The Three Ages of the Interior Life (Les trois ages de la vie intérieure), in which he propounded the thesis that infused contemplation and the resulting mystical life are in the normal way of holiness of Christian perfection.
 This influenced the section entitled "Chapter V: The Universal Call to Holiness in the Church" in the Second Vatican Council's Dogmatic Constitution on the Church, Lumen gentium.

 He synthesized the highly abstract writings of St. Thomas Aquinas with the experiential writings of St. John of the Cross, attempting to show they are in perfect harmony with each other.

 Father Garrigou-Lagrange, the leading proponent of "strict observance Thomism", attracted wider attention when in 1946 he wrote against the Nouvelle théologie theological movement, criticizing elements of it as Modernist.

 He is also said to be the drafter of Pope Pius XII's 1950 encyclical Humani generis, subtitled "Concerning Some False Opinions Threatening to Undermine the Foundations of Catholic Doctrine".

 In politics, like many neo-scholastic theologians of his time, Garrigou-Lagrange was a strong supporter of the far-right movement Action Française and he also sympathized with Vichy France.
 In 1941 he praised the French collaborationist regime and its Chief of State Pétain in a letter written to his former disciple Jacques Maritain: "I am entirely with the Marshal, I see him as the Father of the patrie, blessed with a good sense verging on genius, and as a truly providential man".
 Maritain described Garrigou-Lagrange as "valiantly fighting for Vichy," while Maritain's anti-Vichy student Yves Simon wrote of Garrigou-Lagrange, "If I did not hold the sacerdotal role in such respect I would write to him that I would hold him responsible if some misfortune comes to any of my Jewish friends".
 Indeed, Garrigou-Lagrange went so far as to declare in a letter that for a Catholic to support de Gaulle would be a mortal sin.

-However, as Matthew K. Minerd, Ph.D., states in an interview, Garrigou-Lagrange's support for the Vichy regime reflected a Catholic reaction against the French Revolution and the Republic, especially its anti-clericalism.
-Furthermore, in Garrigou-Lagrange's remarks on Pétain, Dr. Minerd has not found a single antisemitic statement.
-Garrigou-Lagrange also admitted a lack of engagement with political questions and acknowledged that politics was his weakest area.
+Mariology

+With regard to Mary's title of Mediatrix, he distinguished between an ontological mediation – certain and dogmatic, based on Mary's divine motherhood and fullness of grace – and an operative mediation (operari sequitur esse, acting follows being) in the distribution of divine graces.